Volunteer & Contribute Your Talents

 To expand our impact year-round, CHAMP member, the Association of Migraine Disorders (AMD) has created a volunteer registry database for anyone looking to make a difference in our community.
 If you or anyone you know would like to contribute time to better the headache disease community, simply fill out the Volunteer Registry form.
 You will be added to the database and any of the headache disease patient advocacy organizations may contact you as volunteer roles are needed.

 There are many ways to become part of the Chronic Migraine Awareness, Inc family.
 Send in your artwork or poetry, help administer one of CMA’s many Facebook groups, or share your talents with the organization by emailing email@example.com.
 Become a member of the CMA Support Squad task group to help raise awareness and start a dialogue about chronic migraine.If you would like to contribute to CMA’s blog, please submit your writings to firstname.lastname@example.org.

-Email email@example.com with your best pitch for an article for its site.
+If you have a story to tell about your health journey, consider submitting it to Healthy Women by emailing email@example.com with your best pitch.
 Take time to read their site to get a feel for what they write about, then send a brief outline of your idea, how long you think it should be, and whether there is any art that goes with it.
 If possible, include examples of your previously published work.
-Healthy Woman commissions articles and essays on a wide range of health and wellness topics for women including headache, migraine and cluster diseases.
+Healthy Woman commissions articles and essays on a wide range of health and wellness topics for women including headache, migraine, and cluster diseases.

 If you would like to volunteer or contribute for Miles for Migraine email: firstname.lastname@example.org.
 Compensation provided for articles on:

 - Advocacy: how to advocate while sick, why advocacy matters

 In the fall of each year, the Migraine World Summit looks for volunteers to help with multiple aspects of putting on and running their spring Summit.
 Sign up for their emails and look for the notification each Fall.